People of OfC

-Rutherford is a brilliant, kind and powerful presence in all of OfC’s activities.
-He grew up in Simon, Haiti (the neighborhood surrounding the Maranatha school) and so offers deep local knowledge.
-Rutherford is studying mechanical engineering in the Dominican Republic and works as a teacher of multiple languages (Spanish, French, English, Creole).
+Rutherford grew up in Simon, Haiti (the neighborhood surrounding the Maranatha school) and offers deep local knowledge.
+Rutherford has lived in La Vega, Dominican Republic for several years and earned a degree in Engineering.
+He worked as a teacher of multiple languages (Spanish, French, English, Creole) at the Christian School of La Vega and still serves as a subsitute teacher.
 Despite the distance, he almost always makes the two-day trip by bus to be with our groups.
 Rutherford has a beautiful soul and we are graced to have his friendship.

 Edilson Timothe, Haitian Project Coordinator (Les Cayes)